gokul18181818/roommateMatcher/README.md

-# InternMatcher
+# CareerCrib

-A modern roommate matching platform for interns and new grads to find like-minded roommates based on career fields, companies, and professional interests.
+A modern roommate matching platform for professionals to find like-minded roommates based on career fields, companies, and professional interests.

 ## 🚀 Features